liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 exactly, but raw `vp.grad` still differed by `3.63e-4`.
 The active issue is now custom-backward parity under the observed-pressure loss upstream gradient, not receiver-output location.

+Observed-loss upstream probing confirmed that the loss itself is not the mismatch source: receiver outputs and receiver upstream gradients are exactly equal.
+The same external receiver upstream gradient still yields raw `vp.grad` max abs diff `3.63e-4`.
+The active target is custom backward localization under fixed external upstream gradients.
 ```